 If the turning chain DOES count as a stitch, then skip the first stitch and make the first HDC into the second stitch.
 At the end of the row, the last stitch is made into the top of the turning chain from the previous row.

-Let’s learn how to HDC Step-by-Step
+Let’s learn how to HDC Step-by-Step in this half double crochet tutorial:

 Half Double Crochet for Beginners